vertexproject/synapse/docs/synapse/quickstart.rst

     A Synapse Cortex server image which uses the volume /vertex/storage for storage.

 *vertexproject/synapse*
     The Synapse base image with installed dependencies.
-This image is mostly useful as a base image for custom entrypoints.
+This image is mostly useful as a base image for custom entry points.

 Each Synapse release will build and upload tagged images to Docker Hub.
 It is strongly recommended that docker based deployments specify specific version tags.